solo-io/workshops/istio-day2/1-understand-istio/05-app-rollout.md

 ## Next Lab

 Istio can automatically encrypt traffic between services in the mesh with mutual TLS.
-In the [next lab](06-mtls-rollout.md), we will show you how to roll out mTLS to your services in your Istio service mesh.
+In the [next lab](06-mtls-rollout.md), we will show you how to gradually roll out mTLS to your services in your Istio service mesh.